haniffalab/webatlas-pipeline/sphinx/setup.rst

     * - ``outdir``
       - the path to the directory to which output files will be written.
     * - ``args``
-      - a map of optional arguments for the scripts that process the supported files.
+      - a map of optional arguments per data type for the scripts that process them.

-        These serve as the default values for all files in the parameters file.
+        These serve as the default values for all projects.

         See `args`_.
     * - ``projects``